GerardoFdez7/easystore-client/README.md

  > [!CAUTION]
  > The Prettier extension is mandatory for this project.
 Please ensure you have it installed in your code editor.

+### Gitflow

+We follow a Simplified Gitflow workflow:

+#### Main Branches
+- **Main**: Production-ready code
+- **Development**: Integration branch for features

+#### Workflow
+1. Each team member creates a feature branch from Development
+2. Work is completed on the feature branch following our branch naming convention
+3. When finished, the feature branch is merged into Development
+4. At the end of each sprint, Development undergoes final review
+5. After approval, Development is merged into Main for production deployment

+#### Hotfixes
+- If a bug occurs in production, a hotfix branch is created from Main
+- After the fix is implemented, it's merged into both Main and Development to keep branches synchronized

+> [!NOTE]
+> This workflow ensures stable production code while allowing continuous development.

 ### Commit Rules